gourav-bhardwaj/Centralized-Springdoc-Swagger-On-Gateway/README.md

   forward-headers-strategy: framework
 ```

-> Note: If you forgot to specify this property then you will face CORS issue while calling APIs of all microservices.
+> Note: If you forgot to specify this property then you will face CORS issue while calling APIs of all microservices from swagger UI.